Skip to main content

 You should be aware of two bone loss conditions:

 Talk to your doctor about taking a bone-density test (often called a DEXA scan).
+This test should be done at baseline before treatment and monitored annually, with the frequency potentially increased to every 6-12 months depending on your individual situation.
 You can find out your risk for bone conditions and take action to stay healthy.

-Doctors may use a class of drugs called bisphosphonates to treat osteoporosis.
+Doctors may use a class of drugs called bisphosphonates or denosumab to treat osteoporosis.
 These drugs can also help with bone issues related to cancer.
 They can:

-- Treat hypocalcaemia (abnormally low calcium levels) and other, related cancer symptoms.
+• Treat hypocalcemia (abnormally low calcium levels) and other, related cancer symptoms.

-Note, as with any drug, bisphosphonates have side effects.
-Talk with your healthcare team and ask questions to decide what’s best for you and your bones.
+Note: Bisphosphonates and denosumab have different properties and side effects.
+Bisphosphonates accumulate in bone tissue, while denosumab does not — stopping denosumab can cause a rapid rebound in bone loss.
+Talk with your healthcare team and ask questions to decide what's best for you and your bones.

 Taking Care of Your Bones